Optimizing First-Pass Intubation Success

 Preoxygenation and Passive Apneic Oxygenation

 Preoxygenation, when possible, is used to create an oxygen surplus in the blood and tissue, which permits a period of apnea to occur without arterial oxygen desaturation (see Fig. 22.20).
 This process hopefully begins in the prehospital setting with the placement of a non-rebreather mask with high-flow oxygen on the patient.
 This continues in the emergency department (ED) in the event intubation is required.
-In addition, a nasal cannula ...
+In addition, a nasal cannula on high flow (15 ...